ENERGY USE AT PAUL SMITH’S COLLEGE

 Paul Smith’s College uses 4,000,000 kWh of electricity annually.
 In 2007 the college signed the Presidents Climate Commitment and decided to reach carbon neutrality by 2029.
 Electricity is a large part of that commitment and can be bought from sources that pollute the Earth but to offset doing that Paul Smith’s College purchases renewable energy credits from Renewable Choice since 2014.
 Renewable energy credits verify that for one megawatt of energy was generated another megawatt was created by a clean power facility and are then added to the grid.
 By adding more clean energy to the grid, domestic energy security is rising, the economy is growing and there is less pollution.
 Electrons are indistinguishable so they cannot be tracked once they enter the grid.

-Joan Weill Adirondack Library
+Green Roof on the Joan Weill Adirondack Library

 The Joan Weill Adirondack Library is home to the solar array and has a green roof!
 The green roof has insulating properties and helps the facility to stay around 56 degrees.
 When entering campus you may notice the large “hill” leading to the back of the library, this is our green roof!
 Not only does it help with insulating the building and therefore conserving energy, but green roofs can also help reduce noise, help manage stormwater runoff, sequester carbon, minimize the “Urban Heat Island Effect”.
 It also makes a great place to sit and have a picnic!

 HOW MUCH ELECTRICITY DID OUR LIBRARY SOLAR PANEL GENERATE THIS MONTH?